warscovich/CryptoFinance/README.md

 For our technical analysis, we feature-engineered 26 key technical indicators.
 In addition, we label-encoded sentiment classifications from GlassNode and GPT-5 data sources.
 All numerical features were standardized using StandardScaler to bring all values to a similar scale.
 This prevents bias toward features with larger magnitudes and improves model convergence.
-We trained 7 exploratory models to establish a baseline and obtained the following results.
-Please note that we focus on bullish recall due to the models' tendency to always predict bearish and inability to truly identify both probability classes:
+We trained 7 exploratory models to establish a baseline and obtained the following results:

 ### Model Experimentation Results